-Music M401: History and Literature of Music I: Antiquity to 1750 is the first half of a two-semester team-taught course on the history and literature of music in Europe and the United States.
+Music M401: History and Literature of Music I: Antiquity to 1800 is the first half of a two-semester team-taught course on the history and literature of music in Europe and the Americas.
 It will be taught this fall by the following team:

-This semester, we will trace the history of music in Europe and its American colonies from ancient Greece to the time of Bach and Handel.
-You will become familiar with over one hundred pieces of music, chosen to illustrate the various genres and styles that emerged over two thousand years of continual change.
+This semester, we will trace the history of music in Europe and its American colonies from ancient Greece to the time of Haydn and Mozart.
+You will encounter over 130 pieces of music and will become familiar with about eighty, chosen to illustrate the various genres and styles that emerged over two thousand years of continual change.
 We will also study the historical contexts and social functions of these pieces and the circumstances in which they were performed.

 The class meets on Monday, Wednesday, and Friday for lectures and on Tuesday and Thursday for small-group discussion sections.
 Each Associate Instructor will lecture once to the entire class and will lead two of the discussion sections.

 The M401 website is your guide to the semester.
 Here you will find a detailed description of the course objectives and notes on course requirements and expectations, with links to a complete course schedule, a list of anthologies and books on reserve, the listening list for the semester, and instructions on the research project.
 All of these webpages are also available as handouts.
 Numerous other links provide further information and assistance, and more may be added over the course of the semester.
 For an index to the entire website, see the M401 Home Page.

 Read this section carefully.
 It explains in detail what you are expected to accomplish during the semester and how you will be tested.
 We make this explicit so that you know what to expect and what is expected of you.